The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/3-git-pulling-merging.md

 In the last lesson, you learned about the `git push` command which uploads a local repository's commits to the remote repository (GitHub).

 `git pull` does the opposite.
-If the remote repository on GitHub has commits that the local repository does not, `git pull` will download those commits.
+If the local repository (on your computer) is missing commits that are on the remote repository (on GitHub), `git pull` will download those commits.

 Let's put this into practice.
-With your partner:
+With your partner do the following:

 1. Have the developer who first created the repo on GitHub make some edits to `README.md`.
 2. That same developer should then stage their changes (`git add README.md`), commit (`git commit -m "description of commit"`) and then push that commit (`git push`)!